makeitworkpress/waterfall/README.md

 # waterfall
-A Simple Procedural Wordpress Theming Framework
+A Simple but Extended Wordpress Theming Framework